 However, the sativa vs indica debate can rest when you understand that most plants today are actually a hybrid.
 OG Kush is one example, a popular cross between Chemdawg, Lemon Thai, and a Hindu Kush from Amsterdam.
 In appearance, you can remember sativa has slender leaves while indica has wider leaves.

 Is indica or sativa better?

 An indica plant also produces more flower in a shorter maturation cycle than a sativa plant.
-Understanding the sativa vs indica difference can be a good starting point when looking for a strain for specific effects.

 How to tell indica vs sativa

 Generally speaking, indica plans have wide and short fan leaves compared with a sativa plant’s long and thing leaves.
 While it’s the mixture of terpenes, cannabinoids, and other active compounds that shape the effects of each cannabis strain, sativa strains are still and often incorrectly associated with energetic effects while indica strains have a reputation for relaxing effects.